SUDEP Action held the first national Prevent21 Summit last weekend (2-3 November 2018), to tackle urgent issue of rising epilepsy deaths.

 - Provide opportunities for multi-stakeholder collaboration to tackle epilepsy deaths

-In attendance, we will have around 50 representatives from a wide spectrum of clinicians, policy makers, epilepsy organisations and medical professionals.
-Just to name a few:
+In attendance, we had a wide spectrum of clinicians, policy makers, epilepsy organisations and medical professionals.

-We are hoping the outcomes from the Summit will be published in a special supplement in the Journal 'Epilepsy and Behaviour', following the event.
+The findings from the Summit will also be published in a special supplement in the Journal 'Epilepsy and Behaviour', following the event.

 What can supporters do to help?